corda/corda-docs/content/en/docs/corda-os/4.5/cordapp-constraint-migration.md

 Before reading this page, you should be familiar with the key concepts of [Contract Constraints](api-contract-constraints.md).

 {{< /note >}}
 Corda 4 introduces and recommends building signed CorDapps that issue states with signature constraints.
-When building transactions in Corda 4, existing on ledger states issued before Corda 4 are only automatically transitioned to the new
-Signature Constraint if they were originally using the CZ Whitelisted Constraint.
-This document explains how to modify existing CorDapp flows to explicitly consume and evolve pre Corda 4 states.
+When building transactions in Corda 4, existing on-ledger states that were issued before Corda 4 are only automatically transitioned to the new Signature Constraint if they were originally using the CZ Whitelisted Constraint.
+Here, we explain how to modify existing CorDapp flows to explicitly consume and evolve pre Corda 4 states.

+## Upgrading from a Corda 3.x CorDapp to Corda 4

-Faced with the exercise of upgrading an existing Corda 3.x CorDapp to Corda 4, you need to consider the following:
+Faced with the exercise of upgrading an existing Corda 3.x CorDapp to Corda 4, you need to consider the following.

-* What existing unconsumed states have been issued on ledger by a previous version of this CorDapp and using other constraint types?>
+### What existing unconsumed states have been issued on ledger by a previous version of this CorDapp and using other constraint types?

-If you have existing **hash** constrained states see [Migrating hash constraints](#hash-constraint-migration).If you have existing **CZ whitelisted** constrained states see [Migrating CZ whitelisted constraints](#cz-whitelisted-constraint-migration).If you have existing **always accept** constrained states these are not consumable nor evolvable as they offer no security and should only be used in test environments.
+If you have existing hash constrained states, see [Migrating hash constraints](#migrating-hash-constraints).

+If you have existing CZ whitelisted constrained states, see [Migrating CZ whitelisted constraints](#migrating-cz-whitelisted-constraints).

+If you have existing **always accept** constrained states, these are not consumable nor evolvable as they offer no security and should only be used in test environments.

-* What type of contract states does my CorDapp use?> **Linear states** typically evolve over an extended period of time (defined by the lifecycle of the associated business use case), and thus are prime candidates for constraints migration.**Fungible states** are created by an issuer and transferred around a Corda network until explicitly exited (by the same issuer).
+### What type of contract states does my CorDapp use?

+Linear states typically evolve over an extended period of time (defined by the lifecycle of the associated business use case), and thus are prime candidates for constraints migration.

+Fungible states are created by an issuer and transferred around a Corda network until explicitly exited (by the same issuer).
 They do not evolve as linear states, but are transferred between participants on a network.
-Their consumption may produce additional new output states to represent adjustments to the original state (e.g. change when spending cash).
-For the purposes of constraints migration, it is desirable that any new output states are produced using the new Corda 4 signature constraint types.Where you have long transaction chains of fungible states, it may be advisable to send them back to the issuer for re-issuance (this is called “chain snipping” and has performance advantages as well as simplifying constraints type migration).
+Their consumption may produce additional new output states to represent adjustments to the original state (for example, change when spending cash).

+For the purposes of constraints migration, it is desirable that any new output states are produced using the new Corda 4 signature constraint types.
+Where you have long transaction chains of fungible states, it may be advisable to send them back to the issuer for re-issuance (this is called “chain snipping” and has performance advantages as well as simplifying constraints type migration).

-* Should I use the **implicit** or **explicit** upgrade path?> The general recommendation for Corda 4 is to use **implicit** upgrades for the reasons described [here](api-contract-constraints.md#implicit-vs-explicit-upgrades).**Implicit** upgrades allow pre-authorising multiple implementations of the contract ahead of time.
+### Should I use the **implicit** or **explicit** upgrade path?

+The general recommendation for Corda 4 is to use **implicit** upgrades for the reasons described [here](api-contract-constraints.md#implicit-vs-explicit-upgrades). **Implicit** upgrades allow pre-authorising multiple implementations of the contract ahead of time.
 They do not require additional coding and do not incur a complex choreographed operational upgrade process.

 {{< warning >}}
-The steps outlined in this page assume you are using the same CorDapp Contract (eg. same state definition, commands and verification code) and wish to use that CorDapp to leverage the upgradeability benefits of Corda 4 signature constraints.
+The steps outlined in this page assume you are using the same CorDapp Contract (for example, same state definition, commands and verification code) and wish to use that CorDapp to leverage the upgradeability benefits of Corda 4 signature constraints.
 If you are looking to upgrade code within an existing
 Contract CorDapp please read [Contract and state versioning](upgrading-cordapps.md#contract-upgrading-ref) and [CorDapp Upgradeability Guarantees](cordapp-upgradeability.md) to understand your options.
 {{< /warning >}}